 Digital Currency Investment Process

-Investment process with Genesis:
+Investment process with Coinbase:

 1. Client completes the Digital Currency Investment Purchase Authorization and Direction form.